What You Need to Start Making Pottery at Home – My Guide for New Potters

 Shaping Your Piece

 Next comes the shaping stage, where your creativity shines.
-In hand-building, you use your hands and simple tools to manipulate, shape, and construct the clay manually.
+In hand-building, you use your hands and simple tools to manipulate, shape, and build the clay by hand.
 Different techniques create a diverse range of forms and textures.

 Wheel-throwing involves using a potter’s wheel.
 This method is often favored for producing symmetrical pieces such as bowls, vases, or plates.
-The wheel’s rotation assists in creating smooth, consistent curves and shapes, but it requires practice to master the control needed.
+The wheel’s rotation helps create smooth, consistent curves and shapes, but it takes practice to master the control needed.

-Regardless of the method chosen, it’s crucial to remember that clay has a unique characteristic often referred to as ‘memory.’
+Regardless of the method chosen, it’s crucial to remember that clay has a unique characteristic often called ‘memory.’
 This means that the way you manipulate the clay can influence its final form and stability.
-Consistent and even pressure is vital during the shaping process to ensure the clay doesn’t warp or collapse.
+Consistent, even pressure is vital during the shaping process to prevent the clay from warping or collapsing.

 Slow drying is crucial.
 It prevents the formation of stress cracks.
 Cover your piece with a cloth to dry gradually.
 Once the greenware is bone-dry, it’s ready for bisque firing in a kiln, which transforms clay into a porous yet solid state known as ‘bisqueware that’s ready for glazing.